abdelhakfayzi-dev/python-sql-ai-journey/PROGRESS.md

 - Struggled with: Nothing major
 - Could I rebuild this from memory tomorrow?
 90% of it

-### Day 6 — [date]
+### Day 6 — 23/06/2026
-- Time:
+- Time: 30min
-- Covered:
+- Covered: sequences and collections
-- Built:
+- Built: nothing.
-- Struggled with:
+- Struggled with:nothing.
 - Could I rebuild this from memory tomorrow?

 ---